brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Project: Schibsteds Global CI/CD platform

 ::: notes
+- Finally I joined Schibsted
-- We created a global platform for CI/CD
+- We created a global Delivery Platform
-- CI: Travis, CD: Spinnaker, Monitoring: DataDog + Sumologic
+- CI: Travis, CD: Spinnaker, Metrics: DataDog, Logging: Sumologic
-- More active approach to tooling.
+- We had a more active approach to tooling.
 - On prem Travis, active partners on Spinnaker
 - Many other teams were creating many useful tools
 - Managed k8s clusters, custom secret management etc
-- Inspired by Netflix, Google, Twitter etc.
+- The approach was inspired by Netflix, Google, Twitter etc.
 - Huge collaborative effort
 :::

 ---

-## Why were they doing this?
+## What enabled this?

 ::: notes
-- Strong infra organization, and eager teams
+- As you might now, Schibsted = Many similar marketplaces and news sites
+- Naturally they have similar needs
-- Companies could save money by sharing the cost
+- Daughter companies could save money by sharing the cost
+- Strong infra organization, and development eager teams
 - __They had support from top level leadership__
-- Schibsted = Many similar sites = similar needs
 - Exceptionally hungry culture, very senior engineers
-- They wanted to: learn, try new things, use best practices.
 :::

 ---